If you're new to Mesos

 Whether an issue is considered critical or not is sometimes subjective.
 In some cases it is obvious and sometimes it is fuzzy.
 Users should work with committers to figure out the criticality of an issue and get agreement and commitment for support.

-Patch releases are normally done once a month.
+Patch releases are normally done once per month.

 All stable releases will be loosely compatible.
 Loose compatibility means: